cgerard321/champlain_petclinic/README.md

   I like to break it down into 4 'folders' or types:
     - feat/
     - bug/
-    - gen/
+    - doc/
     - conf/
-- For this project, you will only need to use `feat/` and `bug/`
 - After the slash, add your TEAMTAG
-- After the TEAMTAG, add a sash and then the JIRA id (it will be something like STQA-4).
+- After the TEAMTAG, add a slash and then the JIRA id (it will be something like CPC-4).
-- The full branch name would look like this `feat/TEAMA-SQTA-4_Add_Test_Scenario_New_Pet` and would be created and navigated to by executing the following command:
+- The full branch name would look like this `feat/TEAMA-CPC-4_Add_Test_Scenario_New_Pet` and would be created and navigated to by executing the following command:

 ```
-git checkout -b feat/TEAMTAG-SQTA-4_Add_Test_Scenario_New_Pet
+git checkout -b feat/TEAMA-CPC-4_Add_Test_Scenario_New_Pet
 ```

 ### Pull Requests (PR) Naming